-21. All work performed under authority of the PGPs is subject to the conditions contained in the attached Water Quality Certification, issued by the Georgia Department of Natural Resources, Environmental Protection Division (Georgia EPD), pursuant to Section 401 of the Clean Water Act.
+21. All work performed under authority of the PGPs, and within the State of Georgia, is subject to the conditions contained in the attached Water Quality Certification, issued by the Georgia Department of Natural Resources, Environmental Protection Division (GAEPD), pursuant to Section 401 of the Clean Water Act.